huxleydavi/hxinfo.com.br/README.md

 # hxinfo
-Website presentation of the page along with the store.
+Presentation of the website of the page along with the products.

 ![](/preview.png)